-Sarah Lloyd, Associate Director of Finance (Appointed November 2018)
+Sarah Lloyd, Director of Finance (Appointed April 2021)

 Sarah has extensive experience working in healthcare settings including mental health, commissioning and community services and is a member of the Chartered Institute of Management Accountants.
-She is an executive non-voting board member and is responsible for advising the Board and wider organisation on financial matters including financial governance and stewardship.
-Sarah is also the Trust lead for Contracting, Procurement, Operational Estates Services, Counter Fraud and Security Management.
-She is a non-voting member of the Board.
+She is an executive board member and is responsible for advising the Board and wider organisation on financial matters including financial governance and stewardship.
+Sarah is also the Trust lead for Contracting, Procurement, Estates Services, Digital Services, Planning, Counter Fraud and Security Management.